l0rdFalco/git-prac-1/prac_1.md

 **git clone:** used to create a copy of remote repo in the local machine

+when this command is executed,:
+1. git pulls all data from the remote repo to the local system
+2. git automatically names the cloned repo to _origin_
+3. a pointer is created at the main branch
+4. a local main branch is created at the same position for local operations

 **git fork:** create a copy of remote repo in your github account